 Theodos has conducted studies of neighborhood change and geographic mobility.
 He is evaluating several place-based initiatives.
 He has led multiple studies of affordable homeownership supports, including shared equity models like community land trusts.
 In the financial capability space, he has led studies of financial coaching, financial curriculum, and rules of thumb for decisionmaking.
 He has also explored the geography of debt.

 Theodos is working to grow nonprofit capacity in performance measurement.
 He directs Measure4Change, which provides technical assistance and facilitates a community of practice for nonprofits.
 Relatedly, he has led three randomized controlled trial evaluations of youth workforce and education preparedness programs.

 Theodos serves on the boards of the Center for Community Progress and the Douglass Community Land Trust.

-Theodos received his BA from Northwestern University and his MPP from Georgetown University, and his PhD in public policy from the George Washington University.
+Theodos received his BA from Northwestern University, his MPP from Georgetown University, and his PhD in public policy from the George Washington University.